Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Once a request is made, the content is copied into the `beresp` variable and made available within the `vcl_fetch` state.
 You would likely want to modify this object in order to change its ttl or cache headers because this is the last chance you have to do that before the content is stored in the cache.

 Finally, the `beresp` object is copied into `resp` and that is what's made available within the `vcl_deliver` state.
 This is the last chance you have for manipulating the response that the client will receive.
 Changes you make to this object doesn't affect what was stored in the cache (because that time, `vcl_fetch`, has already passed).

+### Anonymous Objects

+There are two scenarios in which a `pass` occurs.
+One is that you `return(pass)` from `vcl_recv` explicitly, and the other is that `vcl_recv` executes a `return(lookup)` (which is the default behaviour) and the lookup results in a hit-for-pass object.

+In both cases, an anonymous object is created, and the next customer-accessible VCL hook that will run is `vcl_pass`.
+Because the object is anonymous, any changes you make to it in `vcl_fetch` are not persisted beyond that one client request.

+The only difference between the behaviour of a `return(pass)` from `vcl_recv` and a `return(pass)` resulting from a hit-for-pass in the cache, is that `req.digest` will be set.
+Fastly's internal varnish engineering team state that `req.digest` is not an identifier for the object but rather a property of the request, which has been set simply because the request went through the hash process.

+An early `return(pass)` from `vcl_recv` doesn't go through `vcl_hash` and so no hash (`req.digest`) is added to the anonymous object.
+If there is a hash (`req.digest`) available on the object inside of `vcl_pass`, it doesn't mean you retain a reference to the cache object.

 <div id="4.2"></div>
 ## Persisting State